flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 ## Control build process
 ### CPATH
 This should be set to a ":" separated list of *directories*.
-Somewhat like `PATH` provides a list of locations to search for C include files.
+Somewhat like `PATH`, this provides a list of locations to search for C include files.

 ### LIBRARY_PATH
 This should be set to a ":" separated list of *directories*.